Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	19. Special categories:  Anti-Popular, Nightmare, Asexual
 	20. Conversion potential:  Unknown
 23. Adaptive Antipsychotics
+	1. Challenge cured:  Infectious Psychosis
+		1. Challenge cure interpretation:  This talks of predatory thought patterns, so for once there's *no question to me* that this is talking about hyperspace as a way to discuss memetics.
+Infectious psychosis is a form of distorted interpersonal belief structure that makes people functionally stupider.
+Mass hallucinations, folly a deux, truly popular flat eartherism, etc., these are examples of what infectious psychosis might be.
+I'm not clear how adaptive antipsychotics deal with this...
+Maybe by making the charismatic center of the bad beliefs treatable (as though there are always high-functioning crazy people at the middle of Bad Idea Epidemics).
-	1. Mechanism proposal:  Like with fertility drugs, this proposes drugging the water supply for the public's own good.
+	2. Mechanism proposal:  Like with fertility drugs, this proposes drugging the water supply for the public's own good.
 Unlike with fertility drugs, it doesn't propose drugging the water supply for any purpose other than the public's *subjective* good.
 If done very excellently, this is... only barely an intrusion on the public's liberties.
-	2. Mechanism proposal:  This is likely to be pursued simultaneously to massive investments in public healthcare.
+	3. Mechanism proposal:  This is likely to be pursued simultaneously to massive investments in public healthcare.
 It doesn't make sense to cure mental illness entirely through the water that people drink.
 It *might* make sense to research drugs that improve mental performance and then mass-administrate them.
-	3. Downside analysis:  Any biochemical errors in the government's understanding of pharmacology are likely to be greatly magnified by extending operations at this level.
+	4. Downside analysis:  Any biochemical errors in the government's understanding of pharmacology are likely to be greatly magnified by extending operations at this level.
 Like with a lot of radically empowering technologies, more power to do good also means more power to cause harm.
-	4. Narrative indicator:  This technology is a pretty good example of what I call 'the virtue axis' in The Viceroy.
+	5. Narrative indicator:  This technology is a pretty good example of what I call 'the virtue axis' in The Viceroy.
 Many people gain virtue from this technology (in this case due to better mental healthcare), but then society is relying on virtue to a greater extent.
 This magnifies the consequences should virtue prove lacking.
-	5. Narrative indicator:  By reducing mental instability, the virtue of the public... becomes more equally distributed.
+	6. Narrative indicator:  By reducing mental instability, the virtue of the public... becomes more equally distributed.
 Some of the really high performers are reduced and some of the strokes of genius are foregone, but great swathes of low performing people become usefully adequate, and a few of the downright evil people become indistinguishable from benevolent.
 This last effect lowers the average virtue of society and is not desirable.
-	6. Narrative indicator:  By reducing the rate at which evil people violate others due to impulse or instability, this technology can have dysgenic implications on society.
+	7. Narrative indicator:  By reducing the rate at which evil people violate others due to impulse or instability, this technology can have dysgenic implications on society.
 More of the low-virtue people will be sufficiently adequate that they won't ruin their own lives.
 That's great, but... then social filtration will work a little less well, and a few of those people will ruin the lives of *others* instead.
 Other technologies in the Orbital Surveyors tech tree provide some resistance to this effect's long-term issues through genetic quality control, notably this technology's immediate precursor, Genetic Specialization.
 Artificial wombs would help even more; ontogenic control accelerates genetic research.
-	7. Apologia:  It's worth noting the redemption factor on this technology.
+	8. Apologia:  It's worth noting the redemption factor on this technology.
 Even though it reduces average virtue, it still increases virtue for a lot of people.
 Some of the people who gain virtue from living in these conditions will *really* gain virtue, and will then thereafter never violate *anyone*.
 So implementing adaptive antipsychotics has the potential to reduce misery and yield up a few more stable immortals to galactic society, and it will yield those immortals from populations otherwise rejected as useless.
 Achieving such redemptions might be one of the ideals of the Empire of the Elect.
-	8. Warning note:  In order to drug the public without society slumping, the 'adaptive' factor of adaptive antipsychotics needs to be true.
+	9. Warning note:  In order to drug the public without society slumping, the 'adaptive' factor of adaptive antipsychotics needs to be true.
 That means the drugs need to make people *smarter*.
-	9. Downside analysis:  Unfortunately, a more intelligent population is more capable of pursuing its interests even if it defines those interests in a manner contrary to others.
+	10. Downside analysis:  Unfortunately, a more intelligent population is more capable of pursuing its interests even if it defines those interests in a manner contrary to others.
-	10. Downside analysis:  This has a similar problem to that of subconscious education.
+	11. Downside analysis:  This has a similar problem to that of subconscious education.
 "What thoughts are lost when you start tampering with dreams?"
 Few people escape the psychological implications of this technology being implemented in a district.
 That means it is likely to circumscribe the maximum breadth of thought.
-	11. Mechanism proposal:  Reduced mental instability will reduce hatreds and violence between people.
+	12. Mechanism proposal:  Reduced mental instability will reduce hatreds and violence between people.
 It reduces jealousy.
 This technology likely makes people more hedonically-inclined and more accepting of other peoples' hedonic inclinations.
 That's great for alleviating misery, but...
-	12. Downside analysis:  Some of the sad, compassionate people aren't sad, compassionate people anymore.
+	13. Downside analysis:  Some of the sad, compassionate people aren't sad, compassionate people anymore.
 That quiets some of the virtuous people.
 They're happier that way, but they're not as valuable to society.
-	13. Downside analysis:  This technology expresses a concern for the public weal that is not inherently anti-democratic.
+	14. Downside analysis:  This technology expresses a concern for the public weal that is not inherently anti-democratic.
 However, some of society's libertarians would rather die than live under this rule.
 So if you implement it... well...
 You know, hopefully you have open borders, so they'll leave peacefully and live somewhere that doesn't have it.
 Otherwise they'll join the rebels, and when the rebellion calls your government authoritarian, they'll have more of a point.
-	14. Mechanism proposal:  It's a petty jest, but some of the benefit of this technology with few of its side effects could be implemented just by building really good water and sanitation systems.
+	15. Mechanism proposal:  It's a petty jest, but some of the benefit of this technology with few of its side effects could be implemented just by building really good water and sanitation systems.
 Excellent sewers, universally accessible.
 The more other technologies you're implementing, the more the burden of mental illness is really being accommodated elsewhere, and as a result drugs are actually likely to be *taken back out* of the water supply as their relevance to policy fades, but...
-	15. Downside analysis:  Should the adaptive antipsychotics administration phase out the majority of its water supply manipulations, the result would be an overfunded sanitation department promising more than it delivers.
+	16. Downside analysis:  Should the adaptive antipsychotics administration phase out the majority of its water supply manipulations, the result would be an overfunded sanitation department promising more than it delivers.
 Oops.
-	16. Downside analysis:  This technology overreaches in various ways, and it's hard to go back on it without taking down the territorial administration.
+	17. Downside analysis:  This technology overreaches in various ways, and it's hard to go back on it without taking down the territorial administration.
 The same could be said of a lot of technologies in this game.
-	17. Narrative indicator:  Due to the placid "virtue" that this tech promotes, I would expect Imperial implants to get more common in territories that implement it, as people who've been drugged into cheerfulness are more inclined to trust the Imperial hivemind shards and less disruptive to their functioning.
+	18. Narrative indicator:  Due to the placid "virtue" that this tech promotes, I would expect Imperial implants to get more common in territories that implement it, as people who've been drugged into cheerfulness are more inclined to trust the Imperial hivemind shards and less disruptive to their functioning.
 The Imperial hivemind shards are also probably more well-behaved when swathes of the public can be suitably drugged.
 This effect is probably muted in territories where the Empire is seen as 'lower class'.
-	18. Bureaucratic waste analysis:  There's a headline bureaucratic implementation expense for this, mostly in that society's water infrastructure needs to be significantly more complete and well-maintained to enact it.
+	19. Bureaucratic waste analysis:  There's a headline bureaucratic implementation expense for this, mostly in that society's water infrastructure needs to be significantly more complete and well-maintained to enact it.
 Yet it also drains productivity and loses a few strands of thought which are helpful to civilization while promising a substantial public intransigence issue.
-	19. Utopic rating:  3/5
+	20. Utopic rating:  3/5
-	20. Public protection rating:  4/5
+	21. Public protection rating:  4/5
-	21. Technological smoothness:  3/5
+	22. Technological smoothness:  3/5
-	22. Technological extremophilia:  3/5
+	23. Technological extremophilia:  3/5
-	23. Stress/Boredom rating:  1 (Dull)
+	24. Stress/Boredom rating:  1 (Dull)
-	24. Me-points:  1/3
+	25. Me-points:  1/3
-	25. Kind of person most protected:  Mentally ill people.
+	26. Kind of person most protected:  Mentally ill people.
-	26. Special categories:  Rehabilitative, Homogenizing, Hedonological
+	27. Special categories:  Rehabilitative, Homogenizing, Hedonological
-	27. Conversion potential:  Unknown
+	28. Conversion potential:  Unknown
 24. Orbital Hospitals
 	1. Challenge cured:  Systemwide Quarantine
 	2. Challenge cure interpretation:  I don't know a literal interpretation for this one... or rather, I don't know how Orbital Hospitals would literally contribute to resolving a systemwide quarantine against, say, a microbial pathogen.